Upset attempt falls short for Marshall football

 “Overall, I can’t fault the effort…” added Kleinheinz.
 “We went toe-to-toe with them.
 You can’t be content with moral victories; you’ve got to find a way to get some of these tight games.”

-Marshall – now 0-2 – will hope to score their first win of the season next Friday when they hit the road for a contest at Lodi.
+Marshall will hope to score their first win of the season this Friday when they hit the road for a contest at Lodi.
 Kickoff is scheduled for 7 p.m.

 RACINE ST. CATHERINE’S 31